shahraj81/aida/tools/aida-evaluation/README.md

 [top](#how-to-run-the-aida-evaluation-pipeline)

-# What should be in the input directory?
+# What should the input directory contain?
 The input directory should contain all the task1 KBs along with corresponding AIF report files.
 You may want to look at the input directory of the included example run at `/M18-data/runs/task1-team-alpha-run-5` to get an idea of how to structure your input directory.

 [top](#how-to-run-the-aida-evaluation-pipeline)

-# What is contained in the output directory?
+# What does the output directory contain?

 The output directory contains the following: